HeyRay2/pyF16V5/README.md

 ### Usage Options:

--h, --help            show this help message and exit
+-h, --help            | Show this help message and exit

---ip IP               The IP address of the controller
+--ip IP               | The IP address of the controller

---command {on,off,reset,status}  Command to run
+--command {on,off,reset,status}  | Command to run

---ports PORTS         List of port:receiver values to run command against (example: 0:0,1:1,2:2)
+--ports PORTS         | List of port:receiver values to run command against (example: 0:0,1:1,2:2)

---timeout TIMEOUT     Timeout for command (in seconds)
+--timeout TIMEOUT     | Timeout for command (in seconds)

---log LOG             File path for log file.
+--log LOG             | File path for log file.
 Defaults to script folder if omitted

---debug [DEBUG]       Verbose mode for debugging
+--debug [DEBUG]       | Verbose mode for debugging